 Our Water Conservation Office Earns National Recognition from the U.S. Environmental Protection Agency

-The U.S. Environmental Protection Agency (EPA) has recognized Athens-Clarke County Public Utilities Department with a 2021 WaterSense Sustained Excellence Award for promoting WaterSense and water efficiency in 2020.
-The award marks the fifth consecutive year the Public Utilities Department has earned national recognition as a Sustained Excellence recipient.
+The U.S. Environmental Protection Agency (EPA) has recognized Athens-Clarke County Public Utilities Department with a 2022 WaterSense Sustained Excellence Award for promoting WaterSense and water efficiency in 2021.
+The award marks the sixth consecutive year the Public Utilities Department has earned national recognition as a Sustained Excellence recipient.
 Thank you, Athens, for all you do to use our community water efficiently.

 Provide the necessary resources to promote a water-efficient lifestyle through education, collaboration, and action to sustain our water resources and elevate the value of water in Athens-Clarke County.